evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

+The Citroën ë-C3 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+This system helps to prevent a vehicle's wheels from locking up during braking.

+The Citroën ë-C3 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

 The Citroën ë-C3 has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 ### Driving Automation